DARSHANHEGDE7/SmartVision/README.md

+<h1>SmartVision</h1>
-🚀 SmartVision
+<hr><p>🚀 SmartVision
 Real-Time Monitoring and Detection of Suspicious Human Activity Using Deep Learning 📌 Abstract
 SmartVision is an AI-powered security system designed to monitor and detect suspicious human activities in real-time.
-Using advanced Deep Learning and Computer Vision techniques, the system analyzes surveillance footage to identify:
+Using advanced Deep Learning and Computer Vision techniques, the system analyzes surveillance footage to identify:</p>

-Complex human behaviors
+<p>Complex human behaviors
 Threats
 Aggressive actions
-By integrating technologies like SlowFast for activity classification, YOLOv5 for real-time threat detection, and MediaPipe for pose estimation, SmartVision delivers a robust and efficient solution for both public and private space security.
+By integrating technologies like SlowFast for activity classification, YOLOv5 for real-time threat detection, and MediaPipe for pose estimation, SmartVision delivers a robust and efficient solution for both public and private space security.</p>

-🔍 Features
+<p>🔍 Features
-✅ Real-Time Suspicious Activity Detection.
+✅ Real-Time Suspicious Activity Detection.</p>

-Identifies complex human behaviors using SlowFast.
+<p>Identifies complex human behaviors using SlowFast.
-🛡 Threat Detection
+🛡 Threat Detection</p>

-Detects high-risk scenarios like weapons, accidents, and explosions using YOLOv5.
+<p>Detects high-risk scenarios like weapons, accidents, and explosions using YOLOv5.
-💪 Pose Estimation
+💪 Pose Estimation</p>

-Leverages MediaPipe to detect physical confrontations or aggressive movements.
+<p>Leverages MediaPipe to detect physical confrontations or aggressive movements.
-📊 Activity Classification
+📊 Activity Classification</p>

-Differentiates between typical and suspicious activities with ResNet50.
+<p>Differentiates between typical and suspicious activities with ResNet50.
-📢 Real-Time Alerts
+📢 Real-Time Alerts</p>

-Sends instant notifications to authorities when a potential threat is detected.
+<p>Sends instant notifications to authorities when a potential threat is detected.
 ⚙ Technologies Used
 🧠 Deep Learning
 SlowFast: For activity classification from slow and fast video frames.